lavitzwind/asyncronism-rickandmorty/README.md

 # AsynchronismRickAndMorty
-Project to test the new technologies of  asynchronism in js
+Project to test the new technologies of  asynchronism in js.